godotengine/godot-docs/classes/class_packetpeerudp.rst

             var packet_string = array_bytes.get_string_from_ascii()
             print("Received message: ", packet_string)

-\ **Note:** When exporting to Android, make sure to enable the ``INTERNET`` permission in the Android export preset before exporting the project or using one-click deploy.
+\ **Note:** When exporting to Android, make sure to enable the ``INTERNET`` permission in the Android export preset before exporting the project or using remote deploy.
 Otherwise, network communication of any kind will be blocked by Android.

 .. rst-class:: classref-reftable-group